sailing-yacht-research-foundation/authentication-front-end/syrf-backend/README.md

     └── README.md

 ## Installation
+First, please copy the .env-example to .env and fillout all the variables needed.
+Please contact the team if you dont have the variables.

-From the command line run:
+Then, from the command line run:

 ```bash
 docker-compose up -d